 About the CEA Card

-The CEA Card is a national card scheme developed by the Cinema Exhibitors’ Association (CEA) for UK cinemas.
+The CEA Card is a national card scheme developed for UK cinemas by the UK Cinema Association (UKCA), formerly the Cinema Exhibitors' Association (CEA).
 The scheme was introduced in 2004 and is one of the ways for participating cinemas to ensure they make reasonable adjustments for disabled guests when they go to the cinema; in particular it ensures a complimentary ticket for someone to go with them.

-The card’s development was overseen by the CEA’s Disability Working Group, whose members included people from the major circuits and film distributors, independent exhibitors and several national disability charities such as Action on Hearing Loss, the RNIB and the National Deaf Children’s Society, along with the CEA’s specialist disability advisers.
+The card’s development was overseen by the UKCA’s Disability Working Group, whose members included people from the major circuits and film distributors, independent exhibitors and several national disability charities such as Action on Hearing Loss, the RNIB and the National Deaf Children’s Society, along with the UKCA’s specialist disability advisers.

 The card is operated under Terms and Conditions and if there are any queries about the card scheme or its operation these can often be resolved by referring to the Frequently Asked Questions.